tdep-developers/tdep-tutorials/05_lineshape/README.md

 In this plot we see that all of the heat is carried by the lower frequency acoustic modes and none by the optical ones.
 Why is that the case?
 Should this be the case in general?
 What is the influence of temperature here?

-- You should now re-do this process for other temperatures from your sampling.
+- You should now re-do this process for a higher temperature.
 How do you see the DOS evolving?
 What happens to the total and spectral thermal conductivity?

 # References